 In all honesty, I’ve been there before a thousand times and looking forward to being rejected again.
 Why?
 It’s the reality that every designer and creative needs to be accepted, as we go throughout this so-called disruptive generation.

 There are tons of things I learned from rejection and love to share it for you.
 Here are some of my favorite learning:

 Lesson Number 1

 Failure is just part of the process.
-I completely understand that we can’t be good at first pitch, we need to iterate ourselves over and over again.
-Rejections are just part of the process it will halt us quite sometimes but it’s our choice to move forward.
+I completely understand that we can’t be good at the first pitch, we need to iterate ourselves over and over again.
+Rejections are just part of the process it will halt us quite sometimes but, it’s our ability to choose if we want to keep moving forward.

 Lesson Number 2

 Giving your best shots is more than enough.
 It’s plain and simple, put your heart out and hard work on any of your engagement.
 People will probably don’t take you seriously when you say “I did my best.”
 Because we all know that we have different standards and perspective.